plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 As a Associé, you may use reasonable judgment to interpret this Constitution and anything under its authority.
 You may also interpret how these apply within any specific situation you face, and act based on your interpretations.

-You must interpret all Governance in the context of the Purpose and Redevabilités of the Circle containing it.
+You must interpret all Governance in the context of the Raison d’Être and Redevabilités of the Circle containing it.
 You may not use any interpretation that conflicts with this context.

 #### 3.5.1 Interpretation Conflicts